uvalib-components/uvalib-hours-card/README.md

 # \<uvalib-hours-card\>

-Library hours information displayed in a card section
+Today's Library location hours information displayed in a card section

 ## Install the Polymer-CLI